- Published on

 Noetix is positioning Bumi for the education and home markets.
 A key feature intended to attract developers, students, and hobbyists is an open programming interface, designed to encourage learning and creativity with the platform.

 While the actual "high-performance" capabilities of a sub-$1,400 humanoid remain to be demonstrated in real-world use, the low barrier to entry is notable.
-The accessibility of the hardware, combined with its open interface, could spur experimentation in the consumer robotics space.
+This price point sharply contrasts with other recent "affordable" platforms aimed at the research and development market, such as Booster Robotics' RoboCup-winning K1 (around $5,000) and Unitree's R1 (around $5,500).
+Bumi appears to be targeting a true consumer or hobbyist-level audience, rather than the university labs and corporate R&D departments targeted by its more expensive peers.
+The accessibility of the hardware, combined with its open interface, could spur experimentation in this nascent consumer space.

 Noetix called the launch a "milestone in bringing humanoid robots from labs to everyday life".
 The company stated that preorders for Bumi are scheduled to open between China's Double 11 and Double 12 shopping festivals.